Updated: January 19, 2026

 Photo by Panagiotis Falcos on Unsplash

-A clear, visually appealing layout makes it more likely that promoters, agents, and media will engage with the content, increasing your chances of securing opportunities.
-Proper design also reflects your attention to detail and commitment to your music career.
+A clear, visually appealing layout makes it more likely that promoters, agents, and media will view and engage with it, increasing your chances of securing opportunities.
+Good design shows your attention to detail and even reflects your commitment to your music career.

-Keep It Simple: Ensure your EPK is easy to navigate.
+Keep It Simple: Make your EPK easy to navigate.
 Use clean layouts and clear headings.

-Stay On-Brand: Your EPK should align with your overall aesthetic.
+Stay On-Brand: Make your EPK align with your overall aesthetic.
 Use consistent colors, fonts, and imagery.

 Optimize for Mobile: Many industry professionals will view your EPK on their phones, so make sure it’s mobile-friendly.